-Body Dysmorphia, also called Body Dysmorphic Disorder, is an anxiety-related psychiatric condition characterized by intrusive and persistent pre-occupation with an imagined or unnoticeable flaw in appearance.
-Body Dysmorphic Disorder affects one out of 50 people and could occur at any age.
+Body dysmorphia, which is also called body dysmorphic disorder, is an anxiety-related psychiatric condition that is characterized by an intrusive and persistent pre-occupation with an imagined or unnoticeable flaw in appearance.
+It is estimated that body dysmorphic disorder affects 1 in every 50 people and can occur at any age.

 Researchers have yet to discover the exact cause leading to the development of body dysmorphia.
 However, a wide array of empirical studies suggest that the development of such condition could be influenced by both genetic and environmental factors.

-Studies primarily show that individuals who have relatives with Obsessive-Compulsive disorder (OCD) or depression are more likely to develop body dysmorphia.
-Also, individuals suffering from other mental disorders are prone to the condition.
+Studies primarily show that individuals who have relatives with obsessive-compulsive disorder (OCD) or depression are more likely to develop body dysmorphia.
+Also, individuals suffering from other mental disorders are also prone to this condition.
 Twin studies show that genetics could account for 42-44% of the variation in body dysmorphia symptoms.

 Brain and neural differences could also cause body dysmorphia.
 Recent findings show that the development of body dysmorphic disorder is significantly related to the release of neurotransmitters, particularly serotonin.
-A lack of ample serotonin causes depressive symptoms.
-Thus, some newer modes of treating body dysmorphia focus mainly on serotonin regulation.
+A lack of ample serotonin causes depressive symptoms, which has led to newer modes of treating body dysmorphia to primarily focus on serotonin regulation.

 Environmental factors are also considered as significant contributors in the development of body dysmorphia.
 Studies show that cultural factors, traumatic experiences, and other significant life events could affect a person’s perception of his or her physical features.
 People who have been teased, bullied, and/or abused about their bodies during their younger years are more likely to develop body dysmorphic disorder.